jawahar-shazab/docs/docs/api.md

 PATCH /v1/rois/:roiId/:agentRef
 ```

-Updates a specific ROI linked to an agent by its ID.
+This API updates a specific ROI, identified by its `roiId`, and links it to a specific agent, identified by `agentRef`.
+The update can modify aspects such as the ROI's dimensions, coordinates, or other parameters.

 #### 5.Delete ROI